 Vegetables - We need to counter the sweet fruit flavors with some savory vegetable flavors.
-I suggest using colorful vegetables (just like the fruits) and include things like baby carrots, celery, cucumber slices, cauliflower and baby sweet bell peppers.
+I suggest using colorful vegetables (just like the fruits) and including things like baby carrots, celery, cucumber slices, cauliflower, and baby sweet bell peppers.

 Olives - Think of all the choices at your olive bar at your local grocer!
-Think about adding black olives and green olives.
-Also, add marinating olives or stuffed olives.
+Add black olives and green olives.
+Also, add marinated olives or stuffed olives.
 Just make sure whatever the olive is stuffed with is vegan!

 Cheese - Vegan Cheese, of course!
 You can typically find several options for vegan cheese at your local grocer.
 One of my favorites is VioLife Foods vegan cheese.
 They have vegan cheese blocks, which can be sliced and served up on your vegan charcuterie.

 Nuts - Nuts are easy snack items to add to your vegan charcuterie board!
-Think nuts like: cashews, almonds and brazil nuts!
+Try cashews, almonds and brazil nuts!

-Crackers - Crackers can provide an item with a nice crunch texture for your vegan charcuterie board!
+Crackers - Crackers can provide an item with a nice crunchy texture for your vegan charcuterie board!
 Think about different vegan cracker flavors like: roasted red pepper, "everything" crackers and more.